sallyhall/theDOM/README.md

+#Bonus Assignment
+Additional assignment to practice interacting with the DOM.
+(This is what happens when you tell your instructor you finished the weekend homework on Thursday).

+See it live at http://sallykingston.me/theDOM/.

 ## Description
 This exercise will help you understand how to use JavaScript functions as well as to start interacting with the DOM.